department-of-veterans-affairs/vets-website/content/pages/education/work-learn/co-op-training.md

 template: 4-action-page-pending
 ---

-With co-op training, you can get full-time work experience in between periods of going to school full time.
-If you're enrolled at an approved Institution of Higher Learning (IHL) and you're part of a co-op training program, we may cover some of your costs.
+A college or university co-op training program lets you get full-time work experience in between periods of going to school full time.
+You may be able to get help paying for some of your costs—like books, tuition, and housing—if you’re part of a co-op.
+Find out how.

 <div class="call-out" markdown="1">

 ### Can I get education benefits for co-op training?
-You can get money for books, tuition, and housing if:
+You may be able to get money for books, tuition, and housing if:

-  - You're using VA educational assistance, **and**
+- You’re using VA educational assistance, **and**
+- You’re enrolled at an approved Institution of Higher Learning (IHL), **and**
-  - You're in an educational program that requires part-time study and part-time work or training
+- You’re in an educational program that requires part-time study and part-time work or training

 ### Who's covered?
 Veterans